 % cd ~/asst1b % submit cs350 1b .Note the dot (.), indicating the current directory, at the end of the submit command.

-We intend to create groups shortly after the deadline.
-Once the groups have been created, we will post on Piazza to indicate how you can obtain your group number.
+We intend to create groups on the afternoon of June 7th.
+Once the groups have been created, we will post on the course newsgroup to indicate how you can obtain your group number.
 You will need a group number for working on and submitting Assignments 2 and 3.
 We will assign group numbers to everyone, including those who are working without a partner.

 We will also create a UNIX user group in the student.cs computing environment for each CS350 assignment group.
 If your group number is XX, your Unix group will be called cs350_0XX.
 For example, group 23 will use Unix group cs350_023.
 You will need a Unix group to set up a shared CVS repository for your group.